dmerejkowsky/blog/content/en/post/0112-symlinks-and-so-on-linux.md

 is a *terrible idea* in general - like planting a ticking time bomb in the street you live or shooting yourself in the foot because you've got a plantar wart.

-But to understand why, we need to talk about the language C, shared libraries, soname bumps, Linux distributions and package management.
+But to understand why we need to talk about the language C, shared libraries, soname bumps, Linux distributions, and package management.

 And because I love telling stories, *you*, dear reader, will be the hero in this one.